-Directors from a decision of the Exchange may be requested by a member or member organization interested therein by filing with the Secretary of the Exchange written notice of appeal within ten (10) days after the decision has been rendered.
-Any appeal from a decision pursuant to Rule 510 may be heard by the Board or a Board Panel composed of three (3) members not materially involved in the Exchange decision appealed from.34 If a Board Panel is appointed by the Board, three persons shall be selected to serve on the Board Panel and in making such selections the Board shall, to the extent practicable, choose individuals whose background, experience and training qualify them to consider and make determinations regarding the subject matter to be presented to the Board Panel.
-The Board Panel shall consist of two members of the Exchange, or general partners or officers of member organizations and one other person who would qualify as a public member as defined in Article I of the By-Laws, whom the Board considers to be qualified.
-The person requesting review shall be permitted to submit a written statement to and/or appear before the Board Panel.
-The Secretary of the Exchange shall certify the record of the proceeding, if any, and the written decision, and shall submit these documents to the Board Panel.
-The Board Panel's review of the action shall be based solely on the record, the written decision and any statement submitted by the person requesting the review.
-The Board Panel shall prepare and deliver to such person a written decision and reasons therefore.
-If the Board Panel affirms the action, the action shall
+Board/designee from a decision of the Exchange may be requested by a member or member organization interested therein by filing with the Secretary of the Exchange written notice of appeal within ten (10) days after the decision has been rendered.
+Any appeal from a decision pursuant to Rule 510 shall be heard by a special committee of the Board/designee composed of three (3) members.
+The person requesting review shall be permitted to submit a written statement to and/or appear before this special committee.
+The Secretary of the Exchange shall certify the record of the proceeding, if any and the written decision and shall submit these documents to the special committee.
+The special committee's review of the action shall be based solely on the record, the written decision and any statement submitted by the person requesting the review.
+The special committee shall prepare and deliver to such person a written decision and reasons therefore.
+If the special committee affirms the action, the action shall become effective ten (10) days from the date of the special committee's decision.
+There shall be no appeal to the Board/designee from any decision of the special committee.